 Two (count ’em, two!) new audio commentaries also make their debut here.
 First off, we have writer/director Tom Holland teaming up with bad guys Chris Sarandon and Jonathan Stark for a sit-through of their spectacular group effort, as moderated by filmmaker Tim Sullivan (2001 Maniacs).
 Sullivan and Holland return for the second commentary, this time joined by the perhaps livelier William Ragsdale, Stephen Geoffreys, and FX guru Randall Cook.
 Each commentary can make for a good listen, though it is only on the latter one that you’ll be able to hear everyone pressure Mr. Geoffreys into reciting his classic line, “Oh, you’re so cool, Brewster!”
 Add in another swell essay by film historian Julie Kirgo, and you have yourself a winner here, kids.

-Like the first Twilight Time release of the movie, Fright Night sold out once pre-ordering opened at Screen Archives, so if you see one of the 5,000 produced copies miraculously out in the wild somewhere, sink your teeth into it but fast.
+Like the first Twilight Time release of the movie, Fright Night sold out once pre-ordering opened, so if you see one of the 5,000 produced copies miraculously out in the wild somewhere, sink your teeth into it but fast.

 (Yes, I just had to wrap it up with another terrible analogy.)